eogarvin/MLCCS/README.md

 <h1 align="center">🪐 MLCCS 🪐</h1>

-This public repository shares the MLCCS codes from the research paper:
+This public repository shares the MLCCS codes from the following research paper:

 **E. O. Garvin et al. (in prep):** "Machine Learning for Exoplanet Detection in High-Contrast Spectroscopy: Revealing Exoplanets by Leveraging Hidden Molecular Signatures in
 Cross-Correlated Spectra with Convolutional Neural Networks."
 (Submitted at A&A).